adrianoBP/better-wordle/README.md

 - '**0**' that the letter is in the wrong position
 - '**1**' indicates that the letter is in the correct position

+Before the guess is sent to the server for validation, it is first checked to make sure it is a valid English word.
+Words that have been checked are saved in memory to minimise the number of API requests.

 ### Stats

 At the end of a game, users are provided with their progress on the game, indicating: